sensei-hacker/inavwiki/Navigation-modes.md

 Hints for safe operation:
 - Try yawing 180 deg in PH - will instantly reveal incorrect mag operation (e.g. wrong align_mag, interference, loose cables, ...)
 - Always check POSHOLD working correctly, before you use RTH or start a WP mission.
+For Fixedwing it will try and loiter in circle defined by the `nav_fw_loiter_radius` variable.

 ## NAV CRUISE - Fixed Wing Heading Hold